Welcome to our Governors’ section.

 I am a Coleby resident and was elected as a parent governor in 2013, before becoming the Chair of the Governing Body for a four-year term of office a year later.
 I have been an approved foster carer, and I have a passion for removing the perceived gap between state and private education.
 I enjoy sport, travel and outdoor activities.
 All of my three children have attended the school at some point in their education, with my youngest two currently in the Juniors.
 I am responsible for the monitoring of the Curriculum and the analysis of performance data within the school.

 I joined the board of governors in September 2014 as staff governor.

-I currently teach 3 days a week in Class One, which is a mixed age class of Reception, Year 1 and 2 children.
+I currently teach three days a week in Newton Class/Lower Key Stage, which is a mixed age class of Reception, Year 1 and 2 children.

-I have taught at Coleby for 19 years and before this post I taught in a much larger school in North Hykeham for 5 years.
+I have taught at Coleby for 19 years and before this post I taught in a much larger school in North Hykeham for five years.

 I thoroughly enjoy setting the children off on their educational journey in my class and watch them blossom as they enjoy their time at Coleby School.

 I am Mrs Karen Espin and I am the headteacher of our school.
 I did my teacher training B.Ed (Hons) in Lincoln then spent two years teaching in a large school in Cambridgeshire then a year in many, various types of school in Lincolnshire, teaching on a Supply basis.
 I have been a teacher at Coleby for over 20 years, being head since 2002.
 I have been a governor since 2001 during a 15 month period of Acting headship at Coleby.
 I currently teach Newton Class (YR, Y1, Y2) two days a week.